DollyGt/my_shopping_list_app/README.md

 `gunicorn should now be in the requirements.txt`

 `Go to heroku and link the Github repository by deploying it manually.
-Once this step is done, each time you push to Github the Github master branch would be automatically update.`
+Once this step is done, each time you push to Github the Github master branch would automatically update.`

 # To install and have it running